DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - further analysis of the most compelling evidence
         - final reporting
     - Sources of information and evidence:
-        - oral/written statements: given to police, investigators, or as testimony in court by people who witness a crime or who may have pertient information
+        - 🔨oral/written statements: given to police, investigators, or as testimony in court by people who witness a crime or who may have pertient information
-        - written documents: checks, printed contracts, handrwitten letters/notes
+        - 🔨written documents: checks, printed contracts, handrwitten letters/notes
-        - computer systems: components, local/portable storage, memory etc
+        - 🔨computer systems: components, local/portable storage, memory etc
-        - visual/audio: visual and audio evidence pertient to a security investigation could include photographs, video, taped recordings, and surveillance footage from security cameras
+        - 🔨visual/audio: visual and audio evidence pertient to a security investigation could include photographs, video, taped recordings, and surveillance footage from security cameras
     - Several investigative techniques can be used when conducting analysis:
         -  media analysis: examining the bits on a hard drive that are intact dispite not having an index
         - software analysis: focuses on an applications and malware, determining how it works and what it's trying to do, with a goal of attribution